vgeorgakopoulos/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

+Editing this so I can trigger a Jenkins build

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app